RichardIvan/restaurant-review/README.md

 ## Aria Navigation

-To navigate the page, use Tab, Shift + Tab, Enter and Esc keys.
+To navigate the page using only keyboard, use Tab, Shift + Tab, Enter and Esc keys.

 ## License